Lakewood Rideshare Accident Lawyers

 - Lost wages due to time off work

 - Future lost income due to temporary or permanent disability

 - Physical and emotional pain and suffering

 - Other miscellaneous, recovery-related expenses

 Depending on who hit whom, you may be seeking these damages from a different party.
-Whatever the specifics of your case, the Lakewood, Washington rideshare accident attorneys of Briggs & Briggs can help you recover the compensation you need.
+Whatever the specifics of your case, the Lakewood, Washington rideshare accident attorneys of The Law Offices of Briggs & Briggs can help you recover the compensation you need.

 Recovering from a car accident is always difficult, but the complicating factor of the rideshare relationship can make a bad experience even worse.
 On top of medical bills and the pain of recovery, it can be difficult to know how your case will shake out.
 You don’t have to face this time alone.

 The Law Offices of Briggs & Briggs is proud to serve victims of rideshare accidents in Lakewood, Tacoma, Olympia, Puyallup, Chehalis, and Bremerton.
 Our firm has been fighting reckless drivers and insurance companies for over sixty years, and we’re not about to stop because those drivers are ‘independent contractors.’
 If you or someone you love has been injured in a rideshare accident, we are ready to fight aggressively to hold the party responsible financially accountable.
 For more information on how we can help and to schedule a free consultation, call us now at (253) 588-6696.